Pujya Swamiji with the Bhagavad Gita Bhagavad Gita Home Study — 9 Volumes

 How the Home Study Course Works

-This programme brings the traditional method of Vedanta teaching into the comfort of your home.
-As Swamiji himself put it, the goal is not merely to read the text — it is to allow the vision to settle, to take root, and gradually to transform the way you see yourself and the world.
+This programme brings the traditional method of Vedanta study into the comfort of your home.
+In Swamiji’s own words, the aim of the study is not merely to read the text, but to allow the vision of the Gita to settle, take root, and gradually transform the way one sees oneself and the world.

 Cultivate an open mind.
-Approach the text and the commentary with a willingness to listen.
-An open mind is the primary requirement for understanding.
+Approach the text and commentary with the willingness to listen.
+An open mind is the first requirement for understanding.

 The power of repetition.
-In the tradition of Vedanta, topics are repeated.
-This is not for lack of new material, but to de-condition old ways of thinking and make the vision of the Gita a lived reality.
+In Vedanta, important topics are repeated deliberately.
+Repetition is not redundancy; it is a method of teaching.
+It helps loosen old patterns of thinking and allows the vision of the Gita to soak in, reflecting in our daily lives.

 You Do Not Have to Study Alone